 Dynamic Purchasing Systems (DPS)

 Unlock the potential of Dynamic Purchasing Systems to develop relationships with buyers, gain an edge over the competition, and expose your business to more public sector opportunities.

 The Flexible, Straightforward Approach to Public Procurement

-Dynamic Purchasing Systems work in a similar way to a traditional framework agreement, but unlike framework agreements, a DPS is always open for suppliers to join (or leave) as they wish.
+Dynamic Purchasing Systems work in a similar way to traditional framework agreements, but unlike a framework agreement, a DPS is always open for suppliers to join (or leave) as they wish.
 The ultimate function of a DPS is to enable buyers to purchase goods and services faster and more efficiently by providing them with straightforward and flexible access to a bank of suitable suppliers.

 For suppliers who meet the specific requirements, a DPS is a cost-effective procurement approach that enables them to easily access public sector contracts from public bodies through a completely electronic process.

-A Dynamic Purchasing System benefits organisations of all sizes but, in particular, smaller businesses or those newer to the market stand to gain the most.
+A Dynamic Purchasing System benefits organisations of all sizes, but smaller businesses, medium-sized enterprises, and those newer to the market stand to gain the most.

-With Tracker Intelligence, your business can access Dynamic Purchasing System opportunities and tendering intelligence that can help you win more contracts and make more sound decisions.
+With Tracker, your business can access Dynamic Purchasing System opportunities and tendering intelligence that can help you win valuable DPS contracts and make better business decisions.

 Features & Benefits